 Alibaba has not officially disclosed the parameter count or detailed architecture for Qwen 3.7 Max.
 What we know:

-• It is closed-weights and API-only.
-There is no GGUF, no Hugging Face checkpoint, no local-runnable version (rumored to follow in 1–2 months matching the 3.6 release cadence, but unconfirmed).
+- It is closed-weights and API-only.
+There is no GGUF, no Hugging Face checkpoint, no local-runnable version.
+(At launch, one was rumored to follow within 1–2 months matching the 3.6 release cadence; it never did — the open release skipped to Qwen 3.8 in August 2026.)

 Be honest with yourself here: if you need to inspect, audit, or self-host the weights for compliance reasons, Qwen 3.7 Max is not an option today.
-Use Qwen 3.5 open weights or wait for the eventual mid-tier 3.7 release.
+The mid-tier 3.7 release this paragraph originally told you to wait for never came — use Qwen3.8-27B (Apache-2.0, open since August 14, 2026) instead, with Qwen 3.5/3.6 as prior-generation options.

 Is Qwen 3.7 Max open-weight or API-only?